daskeyboard/daskeyboard.io/README.md

  - Zapier (https://zapier.com): use Zapier clould platform to create zaps (like IFTTT recipes).
  Select the Action called "Das Keyboard Q".
 Zapier will create signals based on triggers such as emails, Facebook events, even new Youtube videos and much more.
 The app is currently working with invitations only, here is the link to access it: https://zapier.com/developer/invite/52117/405de8fe06af52ed61e988767cb33467/.
- - TODO local API: see documentation at https://github.com/DasKeyboard/q/blob/master/README.md.
+ - API: see documentation at https://github.com/DasKeyboard/q/blob/master/README.md.
- - TODO Q cloud API: see documentation at https://github.com/DasKeyboard/q/blob/master/q-api-doc.md.

 ## Contributing